Crystal Dangerfield: Minnesota Lynx (2020–2021)

 Dangerfield was drafted with the 16th overall pick in the 2nd round of the 2020 WNBA draft by the Minnesota Lynx.
 Lynx coaches had explained to her that her rookie's role would be as a sub to provide relief for a few minutes per game.
 By midseason, due to multiple WNBA injuries and Odyssey Sims return from maternity leave, Dangerfield was the starting point guard, averaging 14.3 points per game, shooting 47.1% from the field, and was considered a candidate for WNBA Rookie of the Year, the lowest draft pick ever officially considered for the honor.

 For August, she gained WNBA's formal recognition with a Rookie of the Month award for her record of 18.1 points per game, 3.5 assists per game and 2.0 rebounds per game.
 She repeated as Rookie of the Month in September with 17.4 points per game, 5.0 assists per game and 2.0 rebounds per game.

 In her rookie season, Dangerfield was named to the 2020 AP All-Rookie team.
 She won the Associated Press Rookie of the Year, ESPN Rookie of the Year, and WNBA Rookie of the Year.
 She was the Lynx leading scorer for the year with 16.2 points per game.

 On 3 May 2022, Dangerfield was waived by the Lynx.

 Indiana Fever

 On 6 May 2022, Dangerfield signed a hardship exception contract with the Indiana Fever.

 New York Liberty

 On May 21, 2022, Dangerfield signed a hardship exception contract with the Liberty.

 On June 7, 2022, the Liberty ended Dangerfield's contract, but signed a second hardship exception contract two days later., but then she was released on June 26.
 On July 3, 2022, the Liberty signed Dangerfield to a rest of season contract.

+Dallas Wings

 On January 16, 2023, Dangerfield was traded to the Dallas Wings as part of a three-team deal.

+Atlanta Dream

+On May 4, 2024, the Wings traded Dangerfield to the Atlanta Dream in exchange for a 2025 draft pick.
+After appearing in fifteen games for the Dream, she was waived on June 26, 2024.

+Los Angeles Sparks

+On July 4, 2024, Dangerfield signed a 7-day hardship contract with the Los Angeles Sparks.
+On July 13, 2024, Dangerfield signed a second 7-day hardship contract.